shekspir55/rbn/content/posts/is-ai-programmers-enemy-now.md

 Nocode is awesome.
 It allows people without technical backgrounds to create sites, automation, platforms and monetize them.

-# No code is what programmers should be afraid of :D
+# No-code is what programmers should be afraid of :D